It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://status.digitalocean.com/

-What They Do: They are a cloud computing platform that offers a range of services for software developers and their collaborators.
-Their primary service is an Infrastructure as a service (IaaS) for application and web hosting and development.
-They offer 5 different plans, which they refer to as ‘droplet’ plans.
+What They Do: DigitalOcean is a cloud computing platform offering a range of services for software developers.
+They have a primary focus on Infrastructure as a Service (IaaS) for application and web hosting.
+They provide five different “droplet” plans.

 Overall, their status page has an effective use of a color code to separate incidents.
-Furthermore, other features such as a filter button, regional, and global services being separated and highly detailed status updates all help with transparency.
-The only room for improvement could be the enhancement of its visual aspects, perhaps with an image or banner.
+Features such as a filter button and highly detailed status updates all help with transparency.
+The only room for improvement could be the enhancement of its visual aspects.
+This could be done with an image or banner.

 6. Docker